handsontable/handsontable/docs/11.1/guides/integrate-with-vue/vue-modules.md

 [[toc]]

-To reduce the size of your Vue 2 app, use Handsontable [modules](@/guides/building-and-testing/modules.md).
+To reduce Handsontable's impact on the size of your Vue 2 app, import only the [modules](@/guides/building-and-testing/modules.md) that you actually use.

 ## Using modules in Vue